jumpkick-studios/Is/README.md

   new Is("john.doe@fakeemail.com")
     .is(validEmail)
     .then(()=>{
-      consolde.log("valid email") //if the chain succeeds, you can run a callback using _then_ });
+      consolde.log("valid email") //if the chain succeeds, you can run a callback using "then" });

   new Is("john.doefakeemail.com")
     .is(validEmail)
     .catch(()=>{
-      consolde.log("bad email") //if the chain fails, you can run a callback using _catch_ });
+      consolde.log("bad email") //if the chain fails, you can run a callback using "catch" });